-Keelin Louwagie is a high school student at Minnesota Connections Academy (MNCA).
+Keelin Louwagie is a graduate from Minnesota Connections Academy (MNCA).
 The traditional schooling system wasn’t a good fit for her, so she decided to switch to online learning.
 Keelin is happy that she can now learn in MNCA’s welcoming and supportive academic environment.
 She shares more about her experience at MNCA below:

 “I previously attended a bricks-and-mortar school for preschool through first grade, but I didn’t feel welcomed.
 I became interested in MNCA because it seemed like a public school where I could be fully accepted as a person, instead of being discriminated against because I have health problems and am of a different ethnicity.
 I have also been a dancer for 13 years now, so scheduling my schoolwork around competition and regular dance was always a struggle—until I enrolled with MNCA.
 Now that I have more scheduling flexibility, I can arrange my school schedule around my dance classes.